 Lakewood is not a substance abuse treatment facility.

 A History of Compassionate Care for the Mentally Ill

-Lakewood Center is part of the La Amistad Foundation, an organization founded in 1970 as a halfway house for adults with schizophrenia.
+Lakewood Center is part of the La Amistad Foundation, an organization founded in 1970 as a halfway house, providing a broad spectrum of services for adults with severe mental illness.
 (La Amistad means “friendship” in Spanish.)
-Over the years, La Amistad grew into a residential mental health treatment community and in 1988 had shifted its focus to providing quality long-term care for adults with chronic mental illness.
-Lakewood Center opened a year later and has been providing a comfortable home and a broad variety of mental health services to people in need of long-term mental health care.
+In 1989 La Amistad Foundation became Lakewood Center and shifted its focus to providing quality long-term care for adults with chronic mental illness.
+Lakewood Center continues to provide a supportive, therapeutic community for adults in need of long-term mental health care.

 Supportive Mental Health Treatment Services

-At Lakewood Center, our trained 24-hour staff provide a wide range of psychiatric care services along with recreational opportunities, wellness programs and a therapeutic work program.
-Our programs vary in the degree of structure and supervision to meet the specific emotional, social, and physical needs of the residents.
+At Lakewood Center, our trained 24-hour staff provide a wide range of psychiatric care services along with recreational opportunities, wellness programs, and a Therapeutic Work Program.
+Our programs vary in the degree of structure and supervision to meet the specific emotional, social, and physical needs of each resident.